-Inside the Rise and Fall of a Migrant-Shelter Magnate
+How Family Separations Brought Down a Migrant Mogul

 Lawmakers and cable-news outlets descended on Casa Padre in the summer of 2018.
 “Advocates for immigrants had told me that hundreds of boys were being stashed in this child prison,” Democratic Senator Jeff Merkley of Oregon said in an interview.
 “So I wanted to get to the bottom of it.”
 He arrived at Casa Padre in June, at the height of the initial family-separation crisis, and requested access to the children.
 Instead, Southwest Key staff called local police to remove him.
 A video of the encounter went viral, spurring protests against what demonstrators viewed as Southwest Key’s complicity in separating families.

 Sanchez later said he personally opposed the policy, but far from joining demonstrators, he gathered about 150 employees to confront them outside his Austin headquarters in a kind of counterprotest.
 He argued that Southwest Key was not responsible for what the administration was doing.
-“We’re not the bad guys,” Sanchez told local TV station KVUE.
+“We’re not the bad guys,” Sanchez told the local TV station KVUE.
 “We’re the good guys.”

 The day after his counterprotest, in an interview with Hinojosa, Sanchez called his decision to accept separated kids a “moral dilemma.”
 He framed it as a simple binary: Take all the kids—separated babies as well as unaccompanied teens—or take none.
 Sanchez said he believed that refusing to accept separated children would provoke the Trump administration into retaliating by revoking all his contracts.
 “If we would not have taken these kids, we would have had to give this up,” Sanchez told Hinojosa.
 “We would have lost everything.”
 That would do more harm than good, Sanchez argued, because filling the void would be for-profit companies, “not run by Latinos,” that cut corners to make money.